 The Statue of Liberty is an important landmark and a popular tourist spot in New York City.
 The statue is a big part of the history of the United States of America.
-Its history can be traced back to 1875 by the time it was built.
-It was then opened on October 28, 1886.
-The Statue of Liberty was a gift from the people of France as a symbol of international friendship to the people of the United States of America during the American war.
+Its history can be traced back to the time it was built in 1875.
+The statue was opened on October 28, 1886.
+The Statue of Liberty was a gift from the people of France.
+It is a symbol of international friendship to the people of the United States of America.
 The pedestal was designed by Alexandre Gustave Eiffel and the statue was designed by Frederic Auguste Bartholdi.

 The Statue of Liberty is one of the imposing structures in New York City with a height of 93 meters!
 The height of the pedestal alone is 46 meters or 154 feet.
 It is a mesmerizing sight to the public.
 Throughout time, people who come to the United States of America wants to see this symbol of friendship between France and America.

-On the base of the statue is a tablet inscribed with words by Emma Lazarus in 1883.
+Inscribed on the base of the statue is a tablet with words by Emma Lazarus in 1883.
 The words of Emma Lazarus says, “Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.
 Send these, the homeless, tempest-tossed, to me.
 I lift my lamp beside the golden door.”

 Directions to the Statue of Liberty in New York